-What are the differences and similarities in the strategies which the hotels have adopted?
+What are the differences and similarities in the strategies that the hotels have adopted?

 Literature Review

+The concept of strategies in the hospitality industry.
+“Strategy” is an ambiguous concept and there is little agreed definition in the literature of the hospitality industry.
+Aladag et al. (2020) who conducted 139 literature review of articles related to strategies in hospitality industries found that most conventional approaches have the three elements of strategic planning, formulation and implementation.

+According to Aladag et al. (2020), the implementation aspect of strategy has been relatively more ignored than strategic planning in spite of its critical role in achieving performance results.
+There are little empirical research that features the stage of implementing a strategy in the hospitality industry (Becerra et al. 2013, Hughes, J. C., & Rog, E. 2008, Köseoglu et.al.
+2013, Roma et al. 2019).
+For instance, in researching 1,490 hotels in 67 locations in Spain, Becerra et al. (2013) found that horizontal differentiation strategies that offer higher quality services are the most effective compared with other differentiation strategies.
+However, the previous research which was already mentioned was not conducted in the unusual situation such as the financial crisis and the pandemic of COVID-19.

+Other research on implementing a strategies sheds an insight related to crisis response.
+For example, Del Mar Alonso-Almeida, M., & Bremser, K. (2013) focused on Spanish hotels during the financial crisis.
+Park (2017,190 ) stated that “it is important to understand the effects of different types of crisis response strategies such as no response, base response, reputation repair, and both base response and reputation repair on the public’s perceptions of a company.”
+Therefore, in this study the crisis response strategies on base response and reputation repair for attracting guests which the five-star hotels implemented will be explained.

-Preventing the Spread of COVID-19.
-Previous research has analyzed ways to prevent the spread of COVID-19, the pandemic’s effects on tourism industry, and suggestions for recovery.
-For example, Weed (2020) reported on the “new normal” in the hospitality industry in the United States created to deliver a sense of safety, such as prepackaged snacks and drinks, and the use the hotel’s phone application to turn on a room’s lights without the need to touch a switch.
-Another study (Patel, et.al.
-2020) analyzed the impact of COVID-19 on tourism industry in India and showed that there was a huge number of cancellation of inbound and outbound tourism.
-Furthermore, suggestions for the recovery for the hospitality industry in Sri Lanka have been made by several researchers (Ranasinghe, et.al.
-2020).
-Those suggestions, which include the implementation of flexible cancellation policies and broadcasting positive news for possible customers have not been linked to practical strategies that hotels in Sri Lanka have applied.
+Crisis response strategies towards COVID-19 in the hospitality industry.
+Previous research has analyzed to prevent the spread of COVID-19.
+It could be categorized as crisis response strategies.
+For example, Weed (2020) reported on the “new normal” in the hospitality industry in the United States.
+The hotels created to deliver a sense of safety to customers, doing base response to prevent a continuous crisis, such as prepackaged snacks and drinks, and the use of the hotel’s phone application to turn on a room’s lights without the need to touch a switch.
+Another study (Patel et al. 2020) analyzed the impact of COVID-19 on the tourism industry in India and suggested an initial crisis response strategy that the government of India should issue “Fitness Certificates” for visa to block any cross-border transfer of COVID-19.
+Furthermore, suggestions for the recovery of the hospitality industry in Sri Lanka have been made (e.g., Ranasinghe et al. 2020).
+These suggestions, which include the implementation of flexible cancelation policies and broadcasting positive news to potential customers, have not been linked to practical crisis response strategies that hotels in Sri Lanka have applied.

-Saito (2020) analyzed the prevention of COVID-19 infection in the hotel and bridal industries in Japan.
-The prevention policies of some business hotels were described.
-However, the strategies of luxurious hotels were not mentioned in detail.
+Saito (2020) analyzed the prevention of COVID-19 infections in the hotel and bridal industries in Japan.
+The prevention policies for some business hotels were described.
+However, the crisis response strategies used by luxury hotels were not mentioned in detail.

 Methodology

-Investigated Hotels.
-All the eight 5-star -hotels in Tokyo based on star-rating of Forbes Travel Guide 2021 (2020) were investigated.
-The eight 5-star-hotels were The Peninsula Tokyo, Palace Hotel Tokyo, Mandarin Oriental Tokyo, Shangri-La Tokyo, and Ritz-Carlton Tokyo, The Prince Gallery Tokyo Kioicho, The Capitol Hotel Tokyu and Executive House Zen which belongs to Hotel New Otani Tokyo.
+Investigated hotels.
+All eight five-star hotels in Tokyo, based on the star-rating of the Forbes Travel Guide 2021 (2020), were investigated.
+The eight five-star-hotels were The Peninsula Tokyo, Palace Hotel Tokyo, Mandarin Oriental Tokyo, Shangri-La Tokyo, Ritz-Carlton Tokyo, The Prince Gallery Tokyo Kioicho, the Capitol Hotel Tokyu, and Executive House Zen.